hrakaroo/blackjack-strategy/README.md

 ## Overview

-I don't gamble a lot in general and when I do go to Las Vegas I normally will just play 1/2 no-limit Poker.
+I don't gamble a lot in general and when I do go to Las Vegas I will usually just play 1/2 no-limit Poker.
 (I find the dynamics of the game play interesting, and with a fairly conservative strategy I'm usually in the positive after most trips, if even only just barely.)
 However, despite sitting at a table with eight other people, it's not a